LOVE'S LABOUR'S LOST

 Shakespeare’s play LOVE’S LABOUR’S LOST is about the King of Navarre who makes his three friends, and the whole royal court, sign an oath to avoid women for three years while they study science and philosophy.
 The King forgets, however, that the Princess of France is coming to discuss the terms of their future marriage.
 Accompanying the Princess will be three handmaidens, a fact that pricks the interest of his three friends.

 The King and his friends decide that it would not break their vows if they officially met the women outside the gates of the court, and if the Princess and her maidens camped outside in royal tents.
 Back at the court, however, the men can’t get their minds off the women, which truly breaks their vows.
-One of the King’s friends, a witty fellow named Berowne played by Branagh, convinces them that relationships with the female gender are the essence of life and happiness.
+One of the King’s friends, a witty fellow named Berowne played by Branagh, convinces them that relationships with the female sex are the essence of life and happiness.
 The impetuous guys decide to woo the women secretly, but the gals have other tricks up their sleeves.